HyperLethalVector/V2CalibrationPipeline/README.md

 Before we start, you will need to ensure that you have a:

- - A Project North Star Headset
+ - A Project North Star/ Ariel Headset
- - A Project North Star Calibration Stand
+ - A Project North Star/ Ariel Calibration Stand
  - A Calibration Checkerboard (can be displayed on a monitor)

+If you're using the t261, you can skip the sensor calibration~

 Note that this new calibration routine does not require an external monitor.

-## Calibrating the Stand
+## Calibrating the Sensors

  - **captureChessboards.py**
   - Running this script displays images from your stereo camera.
 Show your chessboard to the camera and press **Z** to capture it from various angles.
 Get ~30 shots.